 Post Partum Questions

 After your birth, I will remain with you for up to two hours.
-During this time, I can assist with breastfeeding and any emotions you may be experiencing.
+During this time, I can assist with breast / Chest feeding and any emotions you may be experiencing.

-Will you visit me at home post labour?
+Will I visit you at home post labour?

-Yous, you will receive one postpartum visit.
+You will receive one postpartum visit.
 In this first visit, we will go over your birth and I will answer any questions you may have.
-We will take a second look at breastfeeding to ensure that all is going well.
+We will take a second look at breast / chest feeding to ensure that all is going well.

-I strongly beleive in the benefits of a doula for every woman.
+I strongly believe in the benefits of a doula for every person and family.
 I am open and willing to work on a payment plan that will allow you to benefit from support services at your time of birthing.